Invigorate your Lily Wong Experience with Book Club Kits, Videos, Recipes, and More!

 Lily Wong Inspired Recipes

 As with Lily, Tori’s home cooking is decidedly Chinese.
 Fresh garlic, ginger, and scallions are in abundance, and the refrigerator is stocked with hoisin, black bean, and chili garlic sauce.
 Her go-to marinade involves Sake or Shao Hsing rice cooking wine, soy sauce, and garlic, with Chinese Five Spice and curry powder on hand.
 She counts her carbs, avoids wheat, but enjoys the occasional short grain brown rice, chow fun, and Shiraki yam noodles.
-When the weather turns chilly, she often fixes congee or Asian style soup for breakfast, and her most popular Christmas dinner featured crispy Mandarin ducks.
-Here are a few of her homestyle recipes.
+When the weather turns chilly, she often fixes congee or Asian style soup for breakfast, and her most popular Christmas dinner featured crispy Mandarin ducks!

 Invite Tori to Your Book Club